Cancel anytime

 Exchange NYSE | Headquaters Armonk, NY, United States | ||

-International Business Machines Corporation, together with its subsidiaries, provides integrated solutions and services worldwide.
-The company operates through Software, Consulting, Infrastructure, and Financing segments.
-The Software segment offers a hybrid cloud and AI platforms that allows clients to realize their digital and AI transformations across the applications, data, and environments in which they operate.
-The Consulting segment focuses on skills integration for strategy, experience, technology, and operations by domain and industry.
+International Business Machines Corporation, together with its subsidiaries, provides integrated solutions and services in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
+It operates through Software, Consulting, Infrastructure, and Financing segments.
+The Software segment offers hybrid cloud and AI platforms that allows clients to realize their digital and AI transformations across the applications, data, and environments in which they operate.
+Its Consulting segment focuses on skills integration for strategy, experience, technology, and operations by domain and industry.
 The Infrastructure segment provides on-premises and cloud based server, and storage solutions, as well as life-cycle services for hybrid cloud infrastructure deployment.
-The Financing segment offers client and commercial financing, facilitates IBM clients' acquisition of hardware, software, and services.
-The company has a strategic partnership to various companies including hyperscalers, service providers, global system integrators, and software and hardware vendors that includes Adobe, Amazon Web services, Microsoft, Oracle, Salesforce, Samsung Electronics and SAP, and others.
+Its Financing segment offers client and commercial financing, facilitates IBM clients' acquisition of hardware, software, and services.
+It has strategic partnership with various companies, including hyperscalers, service providers, system integrators, and software and hardware vendors that includes Adobe, Amazon Web services, Microsoft, Oracle, Salesforce, Samsung Electronics and SAP, and others.
 The company was formerly known as Computing-Tabulating-Recording Co.
 International Business Machines Corporation was incorporated in 1911 and is headquartered in Armonk, New York.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.